 Vegan: Everyday Stories is a documentary sharing the lives of several remarkably different people who share a common thread - they’re all vegan.
 It shows very clearly that vegans are not all the stereotypical hippies living in 1970s Volkswagens, but simply compassionate individuals willing to change their lifestyle to aid less fortunate beings.

-I would recommend this film to anyone with any shred of good in their heart.
-It might just open their eyes to something they’ve never seen before.
+I would recommend this film to anyone: it might just open your eyes to something you've never seen before.